 Ishmael came about (through Hagar, the slave woman) as a result of Abraham and Sarah doubting God’s promise.
 I am convinced God allowed Ishmael to be born and to be a large nation so that they may be a constant rebuke to the children of God for their unfaithfulness to Him.
 As a result of Abraham and Sarah trying to improve on God’s promise over 3000 years ago, the whole world right now is standing on the brink of disaster.
 Abraham was put on hold for 25 years.
 He went through all kind of temptation, but the promise God made to him was fulfilled after 25 years when Sarah bore Isaac, the son of promise.

 Sometimes in our eagerness to change our circumstances in our way and time, we don’t see how God is working in so many fronts all at the same time so that the blessing can be revealed and his purpose be fulfilled.
-Surely it can be painful and difficult to wait for the slow unfolding purpose of God in His time, but it can even be much more difficult and painful if we don’t.
-God is never in a hurry to carry out his promises, He rather makes all things beautiful in His time.
+John Nelson Darby back in the 1800s once said,

 It is the temptation of all of our hearts to take things into our own hands, that we want things to be settled our way, that we be in the driver seat, to be in control, and not to wait for God’s timing.
 But falling in such temptation does not honour the God who knows you by name.
 You can make the clock strike before the hour by putting your hand there, but it would strike wrong.
 You can tear open a rosebud before its time but you will mar its beauty.
 Even so, we may spoil the many gifts God has prepared for us because of our haste, but if we patiently wait upon God, God’s plan and timing is always perfect.